dmetivie/PlutoSlides.jl/README.md

 [^Disclaimer]: Actually, it tries to do so!
 As I have no knowledge of Javascript, almost no comprehension of HTML and CSS, I turned to LLMs to help me out.
 So this package is very much vibe coding.

-It is not yet registered in the General registry, but you can install it from my local registry with
+It is not yet registered in the General registry, but you can install it from my local registry (or directly with the repo url) with

 ```julia
 julia> import Pkg;
 julia> Pkg.pkg"registry add https://github.com/dmetivie/LocalRegistry"
 ```

 Then add it to your Pluto notebook with like any other package.

 ![Example](https://raw.githubusercontent.com/dmetivie/PlutoSlides.jl/master/assets/example.gif)